stealthman22/100-days-of-code/r3-log.md

 I built a preloading page and also a nice progress bar on my site.
 Small things like this help to improve the overall user wxpereice, css animations are just so great.

-Finall attempted addign a favicon.ico but it's kinda buggy in chrome
+Finally attempted adding a favicon.ico but it's kinda buggy in chrome

 ### DAY 93 (15th April 2020 )